10jplz/Readmegenerator/README.md

   ## Installation

   Using "Npm Install" to install dependencies

   ## Usage

-  In the terminal running "Node index.js"
+  Running "node index.js" in the terminal

   ## Contribution